Get Help Today(877) 648-4288

-Minority Stress and Other Factors That Contribute to Addiction
+Minority Stress And Other Factors That Contribute To Addiction

 The greatest predictor of a person’s risk for addiction is their family history and support system.
 Unfortunately, many LGBTQ teens lack a supportive home environment.
-LGBTQ teens are two times as likely to be bullied, excluded, or assaulted at school, but they are nearly 40% less likely to have an adult in their lives to whom they can turn to for support.
+LGBTQ teens are two times as likely to be bullied, excluded, or assaulted at school, but they are nearly 40% less likely to have an adult in their lives to whom they can turn for support.
 Stress caused by high levels of external stigmatization can interrupt important psychological processes, such as the ability to cope adaptively, regulate emotions, and achieve positive interpersonal relationships.
 In LGBTQ youth, external stigmatization from minority stress may become internalized, leading to identity concealment, self-hate, feelings of worthlessness, and fear of rejection.
 In order to escape or mute these feelings, some teens may turn to Opioids and other substances that provide a sense of euphoria and relief.
 As a result, studies show that LGBTQ youth are twice as likely to experiment with drugs and alcohol than their non-LGBTQ peers.

 Teens and young adults are more likely to use drugs and alcohol if parents and other adults in their lives react in a negative way when learning about their LGBTQ identity.
 A person’s risk of problems with substance abuse decreases as their family and friend’s acceptance of their identity increases.
 Parents and caregivers should actively discuss drug and alcohol abuse with their teens and provide positive reinforcement or show appreciation for the parts of life where the teen succeeds.
 Studies show teens with caregivers who support their identities are better able to withstand other sources of stress, like harassment at school.

-Medical Opioid Use in LGBTQ Populations
+Medical Opioid Use In LGBTQ Populations

 People in the LGBTQ community are also exposed to Opioids at disproportionate rates within medical settings.
 As studies have shown, prescription drugs are the second most commonly used substances at the time when drug addiction begins.
 Although not much research has been done on the rates of Opioid addiction within sexual minorities, surveys show that among LGBTQ adults between 35 and 44 years old, 58% had received an Opioid prescription, compared to just 35% of the non-LGBTQ population.

 Certain clinical situations can place a person who is LGBTQ at increased risk of Opioid exposure, such as the need for pain management.
-Although not all transgender people pursue gender affirmation surgery, recent data shows that the procedure is becoming more popular, causing an increase in the amount of pain killers prescribed.
+Although not all transgender people pursue gender affirmation surgery, recent data shows that the procedure is becoming more popular, causing an increase in the amount of Painkillers prescribed.
 Opioid dependence is correlated with frequency of exposure.
-Since opioid therapy is the most common form of post-surgical pain management, each procedure places another transgender patient at increased risk of developing an Opioid addiction.
+Since Opioid therapy is the most common form of post-surgical pain management, each procedure places another transgender patient at increased risk of developing an Opioid addiction.

 Help is out there